 Upon the conclusion of his playing career he had spent time coaching Ireland’s team for the 1948 Olympics then moved on to Blackburn Rovers, taking them to the First Division in 1958.

-Joining Everton following a five-year stint at Blackburn Rovers, Carey's quiet assuredness seemed the perfect antidote to an increasing lack of confidence in the club.
-Lucky enough to secure millionaire Everton supporter John Moores as a club benefactor, Carey used Moores' financial backing to enter the transfer market enthusiastically, acquiring such luminaries as Roy Vernon, Billy Bingham, Alex Young and Jimmy Gabriel.
+Joining Everton, Carey's quiet assuredness seemed the perfect antidote to an increasing lack of confidence in the club.
+Lucky enough to secure millionaire Everton supporter John Moores as a club benefactor, Carey used Moores' financial backing to enter the transfer market, acquiring such luminaries as Roy Vernon, Billy Bingham, Alex Young and Jimmy Gabriel.

 His success was not enough for the growing demands of the Everton board and the club supporters.
 As a result, rumours of Carey's impending dismissal were rife.
 Joining Moores, by now the new Club Chairman, at a Football League meeting in London, Carey was famously informed of his departure in the back of a taxi.